sunifyre/edx-documentation/en_us/shared/course_features/cohorts/cohorts_setup_discussions.rst

      :width: 500

-All content-specific discussion topics in the course are now divided by cohort, and you cannot change the cohort settings of individual content- specific discussion topics.
+All content-specific discussion topics in the course are now divided by cohort, and you cannot change the cohort settings of individual content-specific discussion topics.

 For information about changing the cohort settings for your content-specific discussions to make all of them unified except a few, see :ref:`Specify Some